 Telos Corporation, an Official TSA PreCheck® Enrollment Provider, Expands Enrollment and Renewal Options by Opening New Locations

-New enrollment locations offer convenient options for consumers to enroll in TSA PreCheck at Office Depot locations in Illinois, Indiana, Louisiana, Michigan, Minnesota, Texas and Washington.
+New enrollment locations offer convenient options for consumers to enroll in TSA PreCheck at Office Depot locations in California, Colorado, Florida, Illinois, Ohio, Oklahoma and Texas.

 ASHBURN, Va., Aug.
-12, 2024 (GLOBE NEWSWIRE) -- Telos Corporation (NASDAQ: TLS), an authorized enrollment provider, continues to expand locations to enroll consumers in the TSA PreCheck® program by opening seven new locations in Illinois, Indiana, Louisiana, Michigan, Minnesota, Texas and Washington.
-These locations will begin offering enrollment services today, August 12, 2024.
+19, 2024 (GLOBE NEWSWIRE) -- Telos Corporation (NASDAQ: TLS), an authorized enrollment provider, continues to expand locations to enroll consumers in the TSA PreCheck® program by opening eight new locations in California, Colorado, Florida, Illinois, Ohio, Oklahoma and Texas.
+These locations will begin offering enrollment services today, August 19, 2024.

 TSA PreCheck members benefit from the convenience of keeping shoes, belts and light jackets on through the security checkpoint, and keeping electronics and 3-1-1 compliant liquids in carry-on bags.
 Members typically get through security screening much faster, with about 99% of members waiting less than 10 minutes at airport checkpoints nationwide.